 Our driver told us to keep silence so he could listen out for tiger noises.
 My friend and I looked at each other trying not to laugh, surely he was just putting this on for effect?
 But then, the birds starting making a warning call.
 The next minute, we heard a tiger roar!

-Our driver didn’t waste anytime, he slammed his foot on the pedal and we zoomed off in the hope of seeing it.
+Our driver didn’t waste any time, he slammed his foot on the pedal and we zoomed off in the hope of seeing it.
 It was one of the scariest yet thrilling rides I had experienced in my life.
-I was holding onto the frame of the gypsy so tight.
+I was holding onto the frame of the gipsy so tight.
 The driver certainly had skill!
 It created some serious adrenalin as we quickened the chase.

-Then, behind the bushes in the jungle we finally saw what we were looking for; a beautifully orange and black striped Bengal tigress!
+Then, behind the bushes in the jungle we finally saw what we were looking for; a beautiful orange and black striped Bengal tigress!

 The jeep pulled up only around 10 metres away from it.
 Yes, we were that close.
 We were told to be quiet.
 I remember gasping when I got my first glimpse and the tigress looked right at me.
 She had what she caught for dinner in her mouth with the tail hanging out, probably the poor bird that made the warning call.